Kaitlyn M. Werner

 Werner, K. M., Milyavskaya, M., Klimo, R., Levine, S. (revise and resubmit).
 Examining the role of grit, self-control, and conscientiousness in predicting academic goal motivation: A commonality analysis.
 Working paper available on PsyArXiv.

-Davydenko, M., Werner, K. M., & Milyavskaya, M. (under review).
+Davydenko, M., Werner, K. M., & Milyavskaya, M. (revise and resubmit).
 Frozen goals: Identifying a new type of goal.
 Working paper available on PsyArXiv.